Neural-network methods for two-dimensional finite-source reflector design: Introduction

 Designing reflectors for extended sources presents challenges that go beyond the varying surface normal calculations required for collimated beams.
 In the ideal parallel-source limit, each point on the reflector intercepts a single ray direction; in the finite-source regime, however, every spatial point emits light over a continuous angular range.
 The resulting far-field intensity is effectively a kind of convolution of the ideal parallel-source response with this angular emission profile\,\cite{Boesel2019,Wei2021}.
 Due to étendue conservation, this angular extent introduces characteristic blurring, meaning that designs based on simple parallel-beam mappings often fail to realize high-contrast irradiance targets.
 While increasing the scale of the system relative to the source can reduce the angular size---approximating the collimated case---this compromises compactness\,\cite{Boesel2019}.
-These physical constraints have motivated the development of frameworks that explicitly incorporate source extent, extending optimal transport theory\,\cite{GlimmOliker2003JMS,CaffarelliOliker2007COCV,Romijn2019JOSAA,Romijn2020JCP,Benamou2022JCP} and ray-mapping techniques\,\cite{Bosel2016OE,Bosel2017AO} to accommodate non-zero étendue.
-Other notable approaches include wavefront tailoring\,\cite{Sorgato2019Optica}, Simultaneous Multiple Surface (SMS) methods\,\cite{Benitez2004SMS3D,Winston2004Nonimaging}, and direct 3D phase-space constructions\,\cite{Wu2016,Zhu2022}.
+These physical constraints have motivated the development of frameworks that explicitly incorporate source extent, building on point-source optimal-transport theory\,\cite{GlimmOliker2003JMS,GangboOliker2007COCV,Romijn2019JOSAA,Romijn2020JCP} and its recent extension to finite sources\,\cite{Benamou2022JCP}, and on edge-ray-mapping methods for extended sources\,\cite{Birch2020AO}.
+Other notable approaches include wavefront tailoring\,\cite{Sorgato2019Optica}, Simultaneous Multiple Surface (SMS) methods\,\cite{Benitez2004SMS3D,Winston2004Nonimaging}, and direct three-dimensional constructions for extended sources\,\cite{Wu2016,Zhu2022}.